gateio/gateapi-php/docs/Api/CollateralLoanApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$associate_array['loan_currency'] = 'BTC'; // string | The parameter loan_currency is used to specify the borrowing currency.
-If loan_currency is not provided, the API will return all supported borrowing currencies.
+$associate_array['loan_currency'] = 'BTC'; // string | Parameter loan_currency.
+If omitted, returns all supported borrowing currencies; if provided, returns the array of collateral currencies supported for that borrowing currency

 try {
     $result = $apiInstance->listCollateralCurrencies($associate_array);